Forthcoming translation of Djaimilia Pereira de Almeida’s Esse Cabelo. Tin House Books, Winter 2019/2020. Translated by Eric M. B. Becker.

 Forthcoming translation of Fernanda Torres’s Glory and Its Litany of Horrors.
 Restless Books, Fall 2019.
 Translated by Eric M. B. Becker.

-Stories, Mia Couto.
-Short story collection forthcoming from Biblioasis.
+Rain and Other Stories, Mia Couto.
+Short story collection forthcoming from Biblioasis, February 2019.
 Tr.
 Eric M. B. Becker.

 Forthcoming translation of poetry collection by Alice Sant’Anna.
 Announcement of publisher soon.

 Hippie, Paulo Coelho.
 Knopf, September 2018.
 Translated by Eric M. B. Becker.

 Three poems by Brazilian poet Armando Freitas Filho, co-translated with Flávia Rocha as part of the Words without Borders—Revista Pessoa partnership.

 Her Mother’s Mother’s Mother and Her Daughter, Maria José Silveira.
 Open Letter Books, December 2017.
 Translated by Eric M. B. Becker.